Usually, when we think of annuities, we think of a deferred annuity or an investment type annuity.

 These annuities must be compliant with Medicaid rules and are only sold by a very few number of carriers and agents.
 Your regular financial advisor can ordinarily not help you buy these kinds of annuities.

 If this is all a little too convoluted to easily grasp, you’re not alone.
-Call if I can help.
+Call or email if I can help.